 Quail Springs has been building with monolithic adobe (also known as “cob”), a fire-resistant and affordable material, for over a decade.
-While earthen building has been practiced around the world for thousands of years—in fact, some of the oldest buildings in Santa Barbara are built from adobe—a lack of modern testing data makes it nearly impossible to build with earth in California today.
-Last year we conducted seismic testing on cob walls with Cal Poly, and this year we’re planning to conduct an official fire safety test.
-With this official data we intend to create a streamlined and affordable pathway for anyone who wants to permit and build an earthen home in California.
+While earthen building has been practiced around the world for thousands of years—in fact, some of the oldest buildings in Southern California are built from adobe—a lack of modern testing data makes it nearly impossible to build with earth in California today.
+Quail Springs has conducted seismic testing on cob walls with Cal Poly Civil Engineering Department and Verdant Structural Engineers, and we are preparing to conduct an official fire safety test in partnership with the Cob Research Institute.
+With this official data, and with the recent adoption of the Cob Construction Appendix in the International Residential Code, we are well on the way to creating a streamlined and affordable pathway for anyone who wants to permit and build an earthen home in California.

 " In the wake of all the extreme environmental changes we see, the utilization of natural building practices and permaculture is necessary for our future. "

 We grow food in the high desert, where temperatures are extreme and water is scarce.

 As the climate changes and more areas of the planet desertify, the farming techniques we practice and demonstrate here will become increasingly relevant.
 For 15 years we have been offering farm tours and farm workshops, inspiring thousands of people from around the world to make gardens, grow food, honor their local foodsheds, and support regenerative agriculture.
 We save seeds, build soil, use our water wisely and we share what we learn through education, storytelling, and advocacy.